Tracardi/tracardi-api/docs/resources/index.md

 # Resources

 Tracardi can connect to external services to query them for data.
 We call them inbound/outbound resources.
-Some resources may be used for [outbout traffic](../traffic/outbound).
+Some resources may be used for [outbound traffic](../traffic/outbound).

 Information about resources is stored in Tracardi and can be referenced in Workflow.
 Workflow actions use them to access external services.